brandonjanssen/bub/content/post/Learning-Linux-the-hard-way.md

 ---
-My real passion is Blockchain and now [Agoric](https://agoric.com/) lets you write DEFI contracts in JavaScript, so I think this is a great opportunity to use all of the languages I mentioned above and put them to good use.
+My intrest is Blockchain and now [Agoric](https://agoric.com/) lets you write DEFI contracts in JavaScript, so I think this is a great opportunity to use all of the languages I mentioned above and put them to good use.

 ---